THE SH1971 BLOG

 How I Use It (Simple and Sustainable)

 You don’t need to train like an athlete.
 If you're already walking regularly, awesome.
 Add a weighted vest (start with one that's between 8-10 pounds) and wear it on a 10 minute walk.
-As your body gets accustomed to the weight, build to 30 - 60 minutes at your normal pace.
+As your body gets accustomed to the weight, build to 30 - 60 minutes / day at your normal pace.
+(For me, that looks like taking my dog on three 15-20 minute walks every day: early morning; mid-afternoon and after dinner.)

-Once this feels normal, consider graduating to a heavier vest.
+Once this feels normal, consider graduating to a heavier vest / increase your weight.
 That's it.
 Wear it often.
 As often as you can.

 Your goal: you should feel worked — not strained.
 It should be a challenge but not so heavy that it becomes an occasional use instead of a regular daily thing you do.
 That defeats the purpose.